faizaniqbalLC/authentication-task/README.md

 npm install --force
 ```

-This command shall install your all dev and production dependencies\
+This command shall install your all dev and production dependencies.

 **Note:** `User Data` for user registered and logged-in is present on localstorage.